Axway/platform-management-docs/content/en/docs/release_notes/13_0_0_release_notes.md

 ## 13.10.1 - 27 Sep 2023

-Platform Management 13.10.1 is a patch release which includes one changed behavior and two fixed issues.
+Platform Management 13.10.1 is a patch release which includes one changed behavior and two improvements.

 __Changed behavior__